Advocacy > Human Rights

-The work of the HRAP is guided by a human rights framework which aims to protect and promote the fundamental human rights of HRAP clients.
+The work of our Solicitors is guided by a human rights framework which aims to protect and promote the fundamental human rights of our clients.

 - Advice and representation for guardianship (including Restrictive Practices) and administration applications and reviews for persons with questioned or impaired decision-making capacity (including separate representative appointments)*